oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

     Use the **OCSP** and **CRL** tabs to customize settings for the revocation checking method.
 For information on the options, see [Using the Online Certificate Status Protocol](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SECMG-GUID-6708C14D-1F37-4454-8DB7-69F2EC86ACBA) or [Using Certificate Revocation Lists](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SECMG-GUID-4E2A9AB6-233E-475C-A32E-FAACEB12052E) in **Administering Security for Oracle WebLogic Server**.

-5. If you want a certificate whose revocation status cannot be determined to fail SSL/TLS certificate path validation, turn on the **Fail on Unknown Revocation Status** option.
+5.  **Optional**: If you want a certificate whose revocation status cannot be determined to fail SSL/TLS certificate path validation, turn on the **Fail on Unknown Revocation Status** option.

     When this option disabled, if an X.509 certificate’s revocation status cannot be determined, but the SSL/TLS certificate path validation is otherwise successful, the certificate will be accepted.